Claire Grieve takes flight

 It looks like you’ve made some great friends!
 What’s been the best things about working (and living!) with your team?

 Yes I have, you make really close friends so quickly in this sort I job because you are with each other all day every day!

-I really enjoying working and living with people from completely different backgrounds and cultures.
+I really enjoy working and living with people from completely different backgrounds and cultures.
 I like that sometimes in order to communicate with someone, we talk in three different languages!
 You learn to really appreciate the differences between yourself and others even though at first it can be really frustrating and confusing.
 It’s great that generally everyone you work with loves what they do and so every day is such good fun.

 Have you managed to do some travelling?

-Yes I have travelled a little within the country when I have had days off.
-Thera are so many beautiful places and islands to see here and they are very proud of their countries natural beauty and want to protect it.
+Yes, I have travelled a little within the country when I have had days off.
+There are so many beautiful places and islands to see here and they are very proud of their countries natural beauty and want to protect it.
 It is difficult however to see the contrast between the wealth in the areas with a lot of hotels and tourism and the areas where Dominicans actual live.
 It is a poor country and although I knew that before I arrived here you can’t imagine how it will actually be.

 Do you get homesick at all?

-Not really, of course I miss my family and friends but I keep in touch with everyone on Skype/Whatsapp etc. Most of the time I’m so busy I don’t have time to think about missing home!
+Not really, of course, I miss my family and friends but I keep in touch with everyone on Skype/Whatsapp etc. Most of the time I’m so busy I don’t have time to think about missing home!

 Are you planning to go back?
 What’s next?

-Well I’m not too sure.
+Well, I’m not too sure.
 Depending on how I enjoy my trapeze contract I might look for a new contract that’s dancer/aerialist rather than just dance.
 I want to continue dancing and continue travelling and I don’t mind too much where!
 I have really enjoyed my time in DR but I would really like to go somewhere else in the new year.